cloudflare/cloudflare-docs/content/workers/wrangler/deprecations.md

 `wrangler dev` automatically persists data by default so this option is no longer necessary.

-#### `-- <command>`, `--proxy` and `--script-path` in `wrangler pages dev`
+#### `-- <command>`, `--proxy`, and `--script-path` in `wrangler pages dev`

 These options prevent `wrangler pages dev` from being able to accurately emulate production's behavior for serving static assets and have therefore been deprecated.
-Instead of relying on Wrangler to proxy through to some other upstream dev server, more accurate behavior can be emulated by building your static assets to a directory and pointing Wrangler to that with `wrangler pages dev <directory>`.
+Instead of relying on Wrangler to proxy through to some other upstream dev server, you can emulate a more accurate behavior by building your static assets to a directory and pointing Wrangler to that directory with `wrangler pages dev <directory>`.

 ## Wrangler v2